 You could call it a beautiful contradiction, at once harmonising with the surroundings while rising from the rolling dune landscape.
 Viewed from above, the curving three-winged building is arresting.
 Viewed from the ground, it’s a sculptural form that shape-shifts from every aspect, as if it might have been revealed by natural erosion.

 The rich amber hues of more than 3000 square metres of Castlemaine slate wrap the lower levels, creating a visual plinth that grounds the building to the land.
 The ground-level, glass-glazed public spaces quietly recede underneath the bold matrix of the three accommodation levels, clad in rusted steel, that jut over the top.
 It took 350 workers two years to build this latest addition to the RACV portfolio.

-The resort does a good lobby too, best filed under "five-star hotel with a dash of personality”.
+The resort does a good lobby, too, best filed under "five-star hotel with a dash of personality”.
 Behind the reception desk, artist Lindy Lee’s thrown bronze shapes known as Elemental are meticulously placed in an orbital swirl.